StryKaizer/NodeMCU-Somfy/README.md

 # NodeMCU Somfy controller

+Control your SOMFY blinds with http commands, using a cheap NodeMCU microcontroller and an RF transmitter.

 ## firmware

 Firmware requires the following 9 modules: cjson file gpio net node somfy tmr uart wifi.